jordany33/ICSearch/README.md

 4. Run the index construction application(s)
     ```
     python3 index.py
-        index.py will construct an index, document to document id mapping and index of indexes from any zip file called developer.zip,
+        index.py will construct an index, document to document_id mapping, and index of indexes from any zip file called developer.zip,
-        though the zip file name read can be changed by modifying line number 461 in the Python file.
-Optionally, you can also uncomment
+        though the default zip file name read can be changed by modifying line number 476 in the Python file.
+By default, the EC version of
+        the index is generated, but optionally, you can also comment out lines 487-489 and 505-507 (simhashing and checksum EC), and line 511
-        lines 487-489 and 505-507 to eliminate duplicate or near duplicate content.
-The files generated are called FinalIndex, pickleDocMap,
+        (anchor text indexing) to get the regular non extra credit files.
+By default, the files generated are called FinalIndex, pickleDocMap,
-        and indexOfIndexes, respectively, though the file names may be changed in the code if necessary at lines 441, 531, and 532.
+        and indexOfIndexes respectively, though the file names may be changed in the code if necessary at lines 456, 324, and 548.
 Additionally,
         a statistics file called stats.txt will be generated alongside other record-keeping files.
     python3 champion.py <size>
         champion.py will take one argument, size, which must be a whole number greater than 0.
 It will go through the files named FinalIndex